Dr. Billy Kidd researched romantic relationships for 15 years. He held focus groups in various cities across the nation.

 When Sam and Ashley came to my office, I questioned both of them about how they responded to each other with each of the five different feelings of love.
 I asked them to listen to each other’s responses without interrupting.
 Then, I asked the other partner to repeat, in his or her own words, what he or she thought their partner had said.
 Sam acted surprised that Ashley didn’t feel rewarded to be with him anymore.
-Before they left, I gave Sam a copy of the first draft of my book, Low-Stress Romance, that explained the five feelings of love.
+Before they left, I gave Sam a copy of the first draft of my book, Low-Stress Romance which explained the five feelings of love.

 When they came to see me the following week, Sam looked morose.
 When I asked him what was going on, Sam said: “I got the picture, now, from the book and--” He hesitated and took a deep breath.
 Finally, he said, “Ashley cares about my future, but when the in-love feeling died, we couldn’t move to the next stage of love--”